marcelstuder/drupal-bdd-demo/README.md

 ## Setup in a local DDEV environment

+In this scenario the *api driver* is used for testing directly in a Drupal instance running locally on a developer machine using DDEV.

+For different scenarios (e.g. not testing directly in the drupal instance) different drivers are available (see [drivers overview](https://behat-drupal-extension.readthedocs.io/en/stable/drivers.html)) and other configuration steps are needed.

 ### Prerequisites

 Install a new Drupal instance.
 You can find detailed instructions in the [quickstart section of the DDEV documentation](https://ddev.readthedocs.io/en/latest/users/quickstart/).